aluoty/relay/README.md

 One binary runs as a TCP relay server or as a terminal client.
 Chat is organized into groups (like Discord channels), users get ASCII avatars, messages persist as JSONL, and TLS is optional.

-Best used when placed in binary paths, to check:
+Best used when placed in binary paths, to check(most common available path is /usr/bin):
 ```bash
 echo $PATH
 ```